 Many people, usually after age 65, develop a “wearing out,” or degeneration of the macula as part of the aging process.
 We don’t know why some people get these changes and others do not.
 There appears to be an increased risk of age-related macular degeneration (AMD) with increasing age, in cigarette smokers, and in those who have other family members affected by this disease.
 There are 15 million people in the United States affected by AMD, with over 1.6 million having the more severe wet type.

 There are two basic types of AMD, dry and wet.
-The vast majority of people have the less severe dry type.
+The vast majority of people have a less severe dry type.
 The hallmark clinical finding of dry AMD consists of small aging spots or drusen.

 Eyes with geographic atrophy, a variant of dry AMD, develop a wearing away of the macular pigmented tissues.
 The atrophy causes discrete islands of blind spots.
 Vision is good unless the atrophy extends into the macular center.
 There is currently no treatment for preventing or treating geographic atrophy, although a multitude of drugs are currently being evaluated in clinical trials.

 Some patients with AMD can develop a blister, which is called a retinal pigment epithelial (RPE) detachment.
 These blisters often cause blurriness or distortion.
-The blisters can remain stable, spontaneously flatten, or can go on to develop associated choroidal neovascularization.
+The blisters can remain stable, spontaneously flatten, or can go on to develop associated macular neovascularization.
 Treatment with anti-VEGF injections can sometimes make these blisters go away.

 What are the symptoms of age-related macular degeneration?